End of Life Law for Clinicians (ELLC)

 • Substitute decision-making for medical treatment

-• Children and end-of-life decision-making
+• Children and end of life decision-making

 • Futile or non-beneficial treatment

-• Emergency treatment for adults
+• Urgent treatment for adults

 • Managing conflict

-• Voluntary assisted dying.
+• Voluntary assisted dying

 Please note: This course is offered by an external provider.
 After you enrol, please click the start button to be redirected to the provider's website.
 You will then need to create an account on the provider's website to access the course.